12 Tips to Prevent Mould in Closets

-- If there is a humidity problem in the home, an air conditioning unit or a dehumidifier should be used to remove excess moisture from the air.
+- If there is a humidity problem in the home, an air conditioning unit or a dehumidifier should remove excess moisture from the air.

-For professional mould removal, call the PuroClean mitigation experts!
+If you find mould in your closet, call the PuroClean mitigation experts!

-Learning how to prevent mould in closets is just one step in avoding this fungus in homes.
+Learning to prevent mould in closets is just one step in avoiding this fungus in homes.
 Homeowners are often unaware that mould grows in other areas of their property, too.
 Here are six sneaky areas in a home where mould may hide.

-As mould can pose health risks and cause damage to wood, drywall, carpet, etc., it’s important to remove it at once.
-Property owners who find mould lurking in closets or other areas of their home should contact a mould removal company.
+As mould can pose health risks and cause damage to wood, drywall, carpet, etc., it’s essential to remove it at once.
+Property owners who find mould lurking in closets or other home areas should contact a mould removal company.
 That’s where we come in.

-We have the advanced tools and use the right techniques to properly get rid of mould from any property.
+We have the advanced tools and use the proper techniques to remove mould from any property properly.
 The PuroClean team stands ready to provide professional restoration services to properties affected by mould, as well as water or fire damage.